Tax Return: The last step in running your own business

 2. Tell us about you

-Feel like you've got this info covered but if you've got any questions/problems, just give us a shout!
-Or you can always use the question marks on the page for more info too.
+Feel like you've got this info covered but if you've got any questions/problems, you can always use the question marks on the page for more info too.
 If you're unsure about your 'taxpayer status', it should be 'UK' unless you are resident in Scotland.

 3. Tailor your return

-Here, you tell HMRC what kind of income you've had throughout the tax year.
+Here you tell HMRC what kind of income you've had throughout the tax year - based on this, HMRC will tailor your return to give you the relevant sections.
 Let's start with Page 1 of 3.
 If you have done employed work (the type where you get payslips and a P45/P60), then you need to answer 'Yes' to the first question.
 Then how many employers you've had - it may have a list of these employers already below.
 If they don't show, then you just put them in yourself.
 Remember this is for EMPLOYED work only.
 If you've only done self-employed work, select 'no' and move on.

 In Page 2 of 3 you're asked about whether or not you have any other types of income - Select 'Yes' if it applies to you and 'No' if not.
-However, like Jo you'll probably be 'Yes' for the first question regarding interest (if you have a bank account which you earn interest on, even if it's a tiny amount) and 'No' for everything else.
+However, like me you'll probably be 'Yes' for the first question regarding interest (if you have a bank account which you earn interest on, even if it's a tiny amount) and 'No' for everything else.
 If you've got your own business that is 'limited by shares' ie. it has 'Limited' or 'Ltd' at the end of the name, then you may be paying yourself money out of the business by dividends.
 But if you are, you probably have an accountant?
-If you're unsure, use the question marks or contact yours truly :-).
+Newcomer to the self assessment this year is a question asking if you incorrectly claimed an amount of a coronavirus support payment - incorrectly being the key word here team.

-Cool - onto Page 3 of 3.
-You're doing great!
-Same thing again answering 'Yes' or 'No'.
-Again, you'll probably be 'No' for these like Jo, but here's a little dropdown for the most likely things that you might be a 'Yes' for.
+For Page 3 of 3 it's the same thing again, answering 'Yes' or 'No'.
+Again, you'll probably be 'No' for these like me, but here's a little dropdown for the most likely things that you might be a 'Yes' for.
 Save and continue.

 4. Fill in your return

-Nailed it - so this next section (your actual 'tax return') has now been 'tailored' to YOU and on the next screen (see below), you'll see all the different sections that need completing.
-We promise this looks more intimidating then it actually is.
-Just take a breath… how are those biscuits going?
+Nailed it - so this next section (your actual 'tax return') has now been 'tailored' to YOU and only has the different sections that need completing for you.

 Focusing on the asterisk questions (that HAVE to be filled out) you need to confirm if you were a director of this company (probably a 'no') and whether you have received any taxable benefits from the employer (probably a 'no' too - private medical or a car are the usual examples).
-The final question you have to answer is whether you wish to claim any employment expenses or capital allowances while working for this employer (again, probably a 'no') but if you aren't sure you know what to do - ask us!
+The final question you have to answer is whether you wish to claim any employment expenses or capital allowances while working for this employer (again, probably a 'no').
 Don't forget you can also use the question marks for more detail!

 We've not mentioned that you should technically disclose any tips you make at work on this page, too.
 Similarly, we won't talk about the Repayment of Teachers' Loan Scheme bit as it probably doesn't apply, so leave it blank.
 Save and continue!